Adies Kadir

-Adies Kadir (born 17 October 1968) is an Indonesian politician of the Golkar party.
-He is a member of the House of Representatives (DPR), serving from 2014, and its deputy speaker starting in 2024.
+Adies Kadir (born 17 October 1968) is an Indonesian politician and judges.
+He was a member of the House of Representatives (DPR), serving from 2014, and its deputy speaker starting in 2024.
 He was also a member of the Surabaya city council from 2009 to 2014.
 He was suspended from his DPR membership on 1 September 2025 following his comments, which fueled tensions leading to widespread protests and rioting.

 Early life

 Adies Kadir was born on 17 October 1968 in Balikpapan.
 His father Abdul Kadir Mappong was chief justice in Kapuas Regency, Central Kalimantan (later a Supreme Court justice), and Kadir is of Bugis descent.
 He moved frequently in his youth, completing elementary school in Kapuas, middle school in Samarinda, and high school in Kupang.
 He then studied engineering at Wijaya Kusuma University, Surabaya, graduating in 1993.
 He would later also study law, receiving a bachelor's degree in 2003, a master's in 2007, and a doctorate in 2017.